 Do you want a gender just world?
 A world where girls and young women, in all their diversity, are seen, heard and valued?
 A world where they can claim power over their bodies, lives and choices?
 A world where they are able be powerful leaders and shape the world around them?
 Yes?
 Then, you’ve come to the right place.
 This Girls Get Equal campaign toolkit is for you – young activists, human rights defenders and change makers all over the world.
 Now, is the time for action!

 This digital version of the toolkit is abridged.
-Please download the toolkit (in full, by section, or sub-section) using the buttons for full details.
+Please download the full toolkit for full details.

 Section 1: What is Girls Get Equal